technomancy/leiningen/TUTORIAL.md

 See [Maven's version range
 specification](http://maven.apache.org/plugins/maven-enforcer-plugin/rules/versionRanges.html)
 for details.
-Don't do this unless you have manually confirming that it works with each of those versions though.
+Don't do this unless you have manually confirmed that it works with each of those versions though.
 You can't assume that your dependencies will use semantic versions; some projects even introduce backwards-incompatible changes in bugfix point releases.